 The biggest benefit of remote work is the time you’re given back.
 No commuting, no wasteful water cooler talk, no losing time in unproductive office games.
 Use the time you gain to do something for yourself that you’ve always wanted to do.
 Learn.
 For me, it’s a chance to enjoy the extra time with my family: getting to squeeze my little one every time I take a break, and getting to enjoy a little break for a quick cuddle with my wife.
 Make the time yours.

-A version of this post first appeared on his blog, Being Papa.
+A version of this post first appeared on Being Papa.
 Photo: Marlon Gutierrez.